kellygold/alloy-python/README.md

 This SDK provides a Python interface for interacting with Alloy APIs.
 It's designed for flexibility and easy integration into Python projects.

+This package will be distributed via pypi and available via `pip install alloy-xxx`

 ## Installation

 ### Clone the repository